cavoq/DaaS/README.md

 KwcyDOSApI is an Api that povides methods for Denial-of-service attacks

 ## Requirements
-For this script to work, you need to have python3 installed, the other requirements within the installation process
+For this script to work, you need to have python3 installed

 ## Installation
 **1. Clone the repository**